-An examination of key historical processes in Spain, Latin America, and the Spanish-speaking communities in the United States with a focus on social, economic, political, geographic and religious dimensions.
+An examination of key historical processes in Spain, Latin America, and the Spanish-speaking communities in the United States with a focus on social, economic, political, geographic, and religious dimensions.
 Prerequisite: SPA202, SPA204, SPA206, SPA208, or placement exam.

-SPA300 • Introduction to Hispanic Literature
+SPA300 • Introduction to Hispanic Literature (Spain Term, fall) 4 credits Readings in novels, essays, short stories, poetry, newspapers, and magazines from Latin

-Readings in novels, essays, short stories, poetry, newspapers, and magazines from Latin America and Spain.
+America and Spain.
 Prerequisite: SPA202, SPA208, or placement exam.
 Students may not receive credit for both SPA300 and SPA305.